Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.NonDurableMessage

 The `NonDurableMessage` header controls [non-durable messaging](non-durable-messaging.md) persistence behavior of inflight messages.
-THe behavior is transport specific but the intent is to not store the message durably on disk and only keep it in memory.
+The behavior is transport specific but the intent is to not store the message durably on disk and only keep it in memory.

 ### NServiceBus.TimeToBeReceived

 The `TimeToBeReceived` header [control after which point in time the message is obsolete and old and can be discarded](discard-old-messages.md).
-The behavior is transport dependant.
+The behavior is transport dependent.

 ### NServiceBus.Transport.Encoding